pydivx/video-player/README.md

 ### CSS: Styling to make it look sleek and user-friendly.
 ### JavaScript: Interactivity and functionality.

-# Getting Started
-I. Clone this repository to your local machine.
-II.
-Open index.html in your browser.
-III.
-Enjoy watching your videos!

 # Contributing
 We welcome contributions!
 If you’d like to improve the video player or add new features, feel free to submit a pull request.